Monichre/SubVowelJava/bdd-specs.md

 1: App takes string input and returns a string output

-2: App takes string input and returns input// input = "example" // return = "example"
+2: App takes string input and returns exact input// input = "example" // return = "example"

-2: App takes string and returns split string// input = "example" // return = ["e", "x", "a", "m", ....you get it]
+3: App takes string and returns split string// input = "example" // return = ["e", "x", "a", "m", ....you get it]

-3:
+4: App takes string and returns same string with vowels subbed for "-"